Brokerage Account Takeover Fraud Lawyer

 • FINRA arbitration available: Victims can pursue claims against negligent broker-dealers through FINRA arbitration

-• Time-sensitive claims: Quick action is essential to preserve evidence and maximize recovery options
+• Time-sensitive claims: Quick action is essential to preserve evidence and protect recovery options

 What Is Brokerage Account Takeover Fraud?

 Brokerage account takeover fraud occurs when cybercriminals gain unauthorized access to your investment account and steal your assets.
-According to FINRA Regulatory Notice 21-18, these schemes commonly involve bad actors improperly accessing customer brokerage accounts to purchase or sell securities at inferior prices or to directly transfer funds out of the account.
+FINRA Regulatory Notice 21-18 describes schemes involving bad actors improperly accessing customer brokerage accounts to purchase or sell securities at inferior prices or to directly transfer funds out of the account.

 The criminals may access your account through various methods, including compromised login credentials, phishing attacks, social engineering tactics, or exploiting security weaknesses in the brokerage platform itself.